← Back to ResourcesBreed Guides

 Fence requirements for Calgary Basset yards:

-1. Minimum 4 ft tall fence (Bassets won't jump over)
+1. Minimum 4 ft tall fence (Bassets won't jump over).

-3. Inspect for gaps regularly — Bassets squeeze through 6-inch gaps easily
+3. Inspect for gaps regularly.
+Bassets squeeze through 6-inch gaps easily.

 Calgary Basset escape recovery: if your Basset escapes, immediately:

-• Walk in the direction the dog likely went (downwind for scent)
+• Walk in the direction the dog likely went (downwind for scent).

-• Call 311 to report (Calgary 311 maintains a dog-found database)
+• Call 311 to report (Calgary 311 maintains a dog-found database).

-• Post on Calgary lost pet Facebook groups (Calgary Lost & Found Pets, AB Lost Pet Network)
+• Post on Calgary lost pet Facebook groups (Calgary Lost & Found Pets, AB Lost Pet Network).

-• Check Calgary Animal Services intake daily
+• Check Calgary Animal Services intake daily.

-• Put strong-smelling clothing items at your front door (Bassets often return to the smell)
+• Put strong-smelling clothing items at your front door (Bassets often return to the smell).

 How do I train back-protection?

-The behaviors to teach:
+The behaviours to teach:

 Common mistake: thinking “my Basset has been jumping fine for years, it's probably ok now.”
 IVDD episodes can occur at any age and the cumulative spinal damage from years of jumping eventually triggers an episode.